Quantum Boltzmann dynamics and bosonized particle-hole interactions in fermion gases: Main results

 $\nu$ has zero charge: $ \int_{ \mathcal{B} } \nu (a_p^*a_p) \d p = \int_{ \mathcal{B}^c } \nu (a_p^*a_p) \d p \ . $

 \item

 There exists a constant $C \geq 0 $ such that $\int_\S \nu (a_p^*a_p)\d p \leq C (\lambda |\Lambda| p_F^{d-1} )^{2}$. \end{enumerate} \end{condition}

-\begin{remark} We observe that in the spirit of Erd\H{o}s, Salmhofer and Yau \cite{ESY2004}, we could have considered states that are only \textit{restricted quasi-free} up to a certain finite degree, and our main results would remain unchanged.
-Since all the concrete examples that we consider are indeed quasi-free, we leave it as is.
-Further, we note that translation invariance is a natural assumption that greatly simplifies the analysis, while at the same time being physically relevant.
+\begin{remark} Analogously as in \cite{ESY2004}, we could have considered states that are only \textit{restricted quasi-free} up to a certain degree, and our main results would remain unchanged. {\blu Since all the examples that we consider are indeed quasi-free, we choose to require condition (C2) instead of the more general restricted quasi-free assumption. }

+We note that translation invariance is a natural assumption that greatly simplifies the analysis, while at the same time being physically relevant.
 The same comments apply to the requirement of states having zero charge.
-Finally, let us comment on Condition (C5).
-We refer to it as the \textit{depletion} of the Fermi surface, and it makes precise the idea that the initial data that we are considering arises as an external perturbation to the physical system.
-In other words, these states are not related to thermal fluctuations around the Fermi surface. \end{remark}